hernantz/blog/content/its-the-competition-stupid.md

 You can imagine that there is no perfect decision.
-We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, some of that future depends on the quality of decisions we make, and at times it also depends of luck.
+We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, some of that future depends on the quality of decisions we make, and at times it depends on our luck.
 Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless.

 In every decision you take your chances.
 Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
 In other words,